Bounding Shortest Closed Geodesics with Diameter on compact 2-dimensional Orbifolds Homeomorphic to $S^2$: Introduction

 \begin{theorem} For any compact Riemannian 2-orbifold homeomorphic to $S^2$, denoted by $\mathcal{O}$, $l(\mathcal{O})\le 4D(\mathcal{O})$, where $l(\mathcal{O})$ is the length of the shortest non-trivial closed orbifold geodesic, and $D(\mathcal{O})$ is the diameter. \end{theorem}

 \begin{corollary} For any compact Riemannian 2-orbifold with finite orbifold fundamental group, denoted by $\mathcal{O}$, $l(\mathcal{O})\le 8D(\mathcal{O})$. \end{corollary}

-Generalizing to the orbifold case is non-trivial because geodesics are not critical points of the length functional, and we do not have a defined orbifold 1-cycle space that detects closed orbifold geodesics.
-The rough idea of the proof for the main result is the following: We define a space of orbifold 1-cycles with 2 segments in a way that takes inspiration from Guruprasad and Haefliger's orbifold loop space, and on this space we generalize the Birkhoff curve shortening process and the so-called descent on the steepest direction.
+Generalizing to the orbifold case is non-trivial because for starter, we do not have a defined orbifold 1-cycle space that detects closed orbifold geodesics.
+Also, complications arise from the fact that orbifold geodesics are not locally distance minimizing.
+The rough idea of the proof for the main result is the following: We define a space of orbifold 1-cycles with 2 segments (orbifold cycles for short) in a way that takes inspiration from Guruprasad and Haefliger's orbifold loop space, and on this space we generalize the Birkhoff curve shortening process and the so-called descent on the steepest direction.
 Closed orbifold geodesics appear as fixed points of these two processes.
-Using these as ingredients, we prove that we can deform 1-parameter families of orbifold 1-cycles with 2 segments shorter than $l(\mathcal{O})$ to 1-parameter families of constant orbifold 1-cycles with 2 segments.
-At last, we construct a specific 1-parameter family of orbifold 1-cycles with 2 segments with length bounded above by $4D(\mathcal{O})$ that does not deform all the way to zero length.
+Similar to what Nabutovsky and Rotman did in \cite{NR04}, we use these two processes as ingredients and prove that, we can deform 1-parameter families of orbifold cycles shorter than $l(\mathcal{O})$ to constant orbifold cycles.
+Finally, we construct a specific 1-parameter family of orbifold cycles longer than $4D(\mathcal{O})$ that does not deform all the way to zero length.
 Then the non-contractibility of the family implies $l(\mathcal{O})\le 4D(\mathcal{O})$.

 The manifold version of the deformation result on 1-cycles is dimension-free and global.
 In our case, the main issue we encounter is that the 1-cycle space is non-Hausdorff thus creating some complications.
 We circumvent this problem by controlling the amount of non-Hausdorffness and apply the deformation process only for 1-parameter families of orbifold 1-cycles with 2 segments.